ucb-rit/service-monitoring-config/README.md

 We do this to accommodate service evolution and/or multiple deployed instances of automated monitoring hosts.

-Current branches:
+Current directories (one per monitoring technology):

+* nagios - Monitoring configuration using Nagios Core

+Current branches (one per major version of each technology):

-* nagios35 - Configuration for Nagios Core version 3.5.x
+* nagios35 - Monitoring configuration using Nagios Core version 3.5.x